omnibenchmark/omniValidator/README.md

 ### Validate required files and JSON files

-The `validate_all` function of `omniValidator` shows you how to check:
+The `validate_all` function of `omniValidator` shows you how to check for:

-- That all output files needed for the downstream modules were correctly generated and named
+- output files needed for the downstream modules and if they are correctly generated and named

-- that the JSON files that you created are correctly formated and contain the required fields
+- JSON files that you created and if they are correctly formatted (ie, contain the required fields for downstream projects)

 ```
 import omniValidator as ov